Two Tips for Working with a Recruiter, from a Recruiter!

 No matter how great we think you are for a role, it’s ultimately up to the client as to whether they feel the same or not.
 We often must work hard to promote not only you but also the value you would add to their project.
 Sometimes, it can be something as simple as the client feeling like you are overqualified that could cost you the job.

-Trust me when I say we will fight for you and put our neck on the line if we feel like you are the right person for the job.
+Trust us when we say we will fight for you and put our neck on the line if we feel like you are the right person for the job.
 What we need to be successful in doing this is for you to convince us of the benefits you will bring to the role.
 The best way to do this is by:

 - Giving us a breakdown of your achievements